-A renewed city spine can offer a sense of arrival and welcoming through entry statements that showcase public art and creativity and an engaged streetscape that promotes street level activity and offers green links to the city's wider blue and green grid.
+A renewed city spine can offer a sense of arrival and welcoming through entry statements that showcase public art and creativity and an engaged streetscape that promotes street level activity and offers green links to the city's wider blue and green open space grid.
 Opportunities for mixed use renewal can be provided along the corridor in buildings that showcase design character that the community can be proud of.
 Links to communities in the city's north and south can be redefined and east and west reunited to forge a city built on connected places where integrated transit, pedestrian and cycling options leverage the latest in mobility technology.

-A city spine renewal strategy will be required to map and leverage these opportunities once the bypass is approved and a final design confirmed.
+A city spine renewal strategy to map and leverage these opportunities once the bypass is approved and a final design confirmed.

-The proposed bypass route is located within the city's green frame, on the fringe of the urban area and transects or borders areas identified for future residential and employment development at North Boambee Valley and West and North Coffs Harbour.
+The proposed bypass route is located within the

+city's green frame, on the fringe of the urban area and transects or borders areas identified for future urban development.
 Balancing this proximity with effective integration from an amenity and accessibility perspective will be critical as the bypass is designed and delivered.

-New east-west gateways into the city should also reinforce a sense of arrival and promote ease of access once the bypass has been completed.
+New east-west gateways into the city should also reinforce a sense of arrival and promote ease of access between the coast and the hinterland once the bypass has been completed.